DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onbeforetaskdelete_event.md - fires before the user deletes a task
 - api/gantt_onbeforetaskdisplay_event.md - fires after the tasks have been loaded to the Gantt chart, but before they are displayed
 - api/gantt_onbeforetaskdrag_event.md - fires after the user has pressed the mouse button and started dragging, but before dhtmlxGantt starts the drag-and-drop operation
-- api/gantt_onbeforetaskmove_event.md - fires before a task is moved to a new position
+- api/gantt_onbeforetaskmove_event.md - fires before a task is moved to a new vertical position
 - api/gantt_onbeforetaskmultiselect_event.md - fires before the task selection state is being changed (the task is being selected or unselected)
 - api/gantt_onbeforetaskselected_event.md - fires before the user selects a task
 - api/gantt_onbeforetaskupdate_event.md - fires before the user updates a task
 - api/gantt_onbeforeundo_event.md - fires before the undo() method is called
 - api/gantt_onbeforeundostack_event.md - fires before an action is added into the undo stack
 - api/gantt_oncircularlinkerror_event.md - fires when the circular reference has been detected and auto scheduling is not possible
-- api/gantt_onclear_event.md - fires after all tasks were removed from the Gantt chart
+- api/gantt_onclear_event.md - fires after all tasks were removed from the Gantt chart by the api/gantt_clearall.md method
 - api/gantt_oncollapse_event.md - fires when gantt went back to normal mode from the full screen mode
 - api/gantt_oncolumnresize_event.md - fires when the user is dragging the column's border to resize the column
 - api/gantt_oncolumnresizeend_event.md - fires after the user finished dragging the column's border to resize the column